Tencent Cloud Redis¶

 )

-After clicking [Install], input the corresponding parameters: Tencent Cloud AK, Tencent Cloud account name.
+After clicking 【Install】, enter the relevant parameters: Tencent Cloud AK, Tencent Cloud account name.

-In addition, you can see the corresponding automatic trigger configuration in "Manage / Automatic Trigger Configuration".
-Click [Execute]to immediately execute it once without waiting for the scheduled time.
-After a short while, you can view the execution task records and corresponding logs.
+Additionally, you can see the corresponding automatic trigger configuration in 「Management / Automatic Trigger Configuration」.
+Click 【Execute】 to immediately execute it once without waiting for the scheduled time.
+Wait a moment, and you can view the execution task records and corresponding logs.

 Verification¶

-- In "Manage / Automatic Trigger Configuration", confirm whether the corresponding task has an automatic trigger configuration, and at the same time, you can check the corresponding task records and logs to see if there are any abnormalities.
+- In 「Management / Automatic Trigger Configuration」, confirm whether the corresponding task has the automatic trigger configuration, and check the task records and logs for any exceptions.

 Metrics¶

-After configuring Tencent Cloud - Redis, the default metric sets are as follows.
-More metrics can be collected through configuration Tencent Cloud Monitoring Metrics Details
+After configuring Tencent Cloud-Redis, the default Measurement is as follows.
+You can collect more metrics through configuration Tencent Cloud Cloud Monitoring Metrics Details

 Redis Instance Monitoring¶